eclipse-hono/hono/site/content/dev-guide/custom_http_adapter.md

 Like many other Hono components, the HTTP Adapter is built on top of the [Vert.x](https://vertx.io) framework.

 The HTTP Adapter's `VertxBasedHttpProtocolAdapter` class is derived from an abstract base class.
-This base class implements the base functionality for component initialization, receiving HTTP requests from devices or external clients, and forwarding of data to *Hono Messaging*.
+This base class implements the standard functionality for component initialization, receiving HTTP requests from devices or external clients, and forwarding of data to the downstream *AMQP Messaging Network*.

 ## Derive a custom HTTP Protocol Adapter